anniewils97/TheBrightNetwork/README.md

 ### Key Functionality

-Your MVP should be able to:
+Our program has the following functionalities:

 * Allow for the creation of a new user
 * Allow you to update the information of a user
 * Delete a user
 * Allow a user to post a message in a chatroom
+* Allow a user to update their message
-* Allow users to read messages sent by other users in a chatroom
+* Allow users to read messages sent by other users in a chatroom, most recent first
+* Allow users to create a chatroom dependent on it having two members
+* Display all existing chatrooms
+* Display all users in a specific chatroom

 ### Extensions

 When you think of chatrooms/message board/forums/group chats, there is a ton of extra functionality not considered in the MVP.
 You could look at adding extra information to the classes: for the user class, you could add “roles”  - user, moderator, admin - that modify the allowed behaviour.
 The message class can take on a whole host of extra information, for example:

-- Different types of media (photos, videos)
-- Slack-esque “reactions”
+- Allow user to search a message within a chatroom by keyword
+- Allow user to search a message across all chatrooms by keyword
+- Allow users to react to a message
+- Allow user to add a friend

 Also, the chatrooms in the MVP might all be public and available to anyone who has access to the API.
 You could add functionality that only allows specific people into chatrooms.
 There are a few ways to do this: whitelisting, blacklisting or password-protection to name a few, and these would require adding a password or lists of allowed/blocked players to the chatroom model.